golioth/reference-design-dc-power-monitor/README.rst

-Golioth Reference Design Power Monitor
+Golioth AC Power Monitor Reference Design
-######################################
+#########################################

 Overview
 ********

-The Golioth IoT Power Monitor reference design includes two channels for monitoring electrical equipment.
-Whether applied to machine tools on a production floor, or the electrical circuits in a commercial/residential setting, having data about electrical usage is a powerful tool for making business decisions.
+The Golioth DC Power Monitor reference design includes two channels for monitoring direct-current circuitry.
+This is most requently needed for battery management systems (charging a rack of e-bikes, monitoring battery performance in an electric vehicle).

 .. image:: img/golioth-power-monitor-with-clamp.jpg

-Readings from each channel are passed up to Golioth for tracking usage over time.
-Live "run" time is also reported to show how long a machine has currently been running.
-This data is also used to report the lifetime "run" time of the equipment being monitored.
+Current, Power, and Voltage readings from each channel are passed up to Golioth for tracking usage over time.
+Live "run" time is also reported to show how long the device being monitored has been drawing current.
+This data is also used to report the lifetime "run" time of the equipment.
 The delay between readings and the threshold at which the equipment is considered "off" are configurable from the Golioth cloud.

 Local set up
 ************